-The performance will be familiar to our regular audiences, we perform ‘in the round’ and all our actors play multiple roles, keeping the action exciting and dynamic.
-Using these tested dramatic devices we ensure that the story is clearly delivered and that themes and context are thoroughly explored as the ultimate, entertaining aid to learning and exam preparation.
+All our actors play multiple roles, keeping the action exciting and dynamic.
+Using our tested dramatic devices we ensure that the story is clearly delivered and that themes and context are thoroughly explored as the ultimate, entertaining aid to learning and exam preparation.

 This production follows Mr Hyde’s reign of terror: his brutal treatment of a young girl, his crazed murder of a Member of Parliament, and the strange feeling of horror he generates in all who meet him.
 It also follows Dr Jekyll’s absolute refusal to change the terms of his will, leaving everything to Mr Hyde in the circumstances of his, Jekyll’s, “disappearance”.
 All of this is regarded by Mr Utterson as a mystery that needs to be solved.

 The Strange Case of Dr Jekyll and Mr Hyde was published in January 1886.
 Planned for Christmas a month earlier, in the tradition of “shilling shockers” – tales of horror and mystery to be read during the Christmas season – its appearance had been delayed.